EPIC’s complaint urged the agency to investigate the compilation and sale of personal dossiers by data brokers such as ChoicePoint.

 California police have reported that the criminals used the ChoicePoint data to make unauthorized address changes on at least 750 people, and investigators believe that personal information of up to 400,000 people nationwide may have been compromised.

 - Initial Complaint to the Federal Trade Commission, December 16, 2004.

 - Choicepoint Letter Disputing EPIC’s Claims, December 29, 2004.

 - EPIC update to the complaint to the Federal Trade Commission, February 1, 2005.

 - EPIC letter calling upon Choicepoint to give victim access to their dossiers, February 18, 2005.

-In an article forthcoming in the University of Illinois Law Review, Daniel Solove and Chris Hoofnagle argue that Choicepoint’s response to security problems is inadequate:
+In an article in the University of Illinois Law Review, Daniel Solove and Chris Hoofnagle argue that Choicepoint’s response to security problems is inadequate:

 Commercial Data Brokers Grilled at California Hearing